Romans 11:25-36 God’s extreme mercies

 Background

-Paul reminds the Gentile believers that the salvation of the world must include their Jewish brothers, and that the Jew’s rejection of the gospel is only partial and temporary.
-God’s extreme mercies and capacity for forgiveness will once again reach out to the Jews when He appears this time as the victorious Messiah.
+Paul reminds the Gentile believers that God’s salvation plan for the world will include their Israel brothers.
+Because God has preserved a remnant for Israel, Israel’s rejection of the gospel is only partial and temporary.
+God’s extreme mercies and capacity for forgiveness will once again reach out to Israel through the remnant.
 This shows that God does not give up on even the hardest of sinners.
-If God has not given up on the Jews, we must also not give up on anyone.
+If God has not given up on Israel, we must also not give up on anyone.

-Having said that, Gentiles believers must not be arrogant but learn from the mistakes of the Jews and not to repeat them.
-Both the Jews and the Gentiles are arrogant and disobedient at some point, if not for the extreme mercies of God, none can be saved.
+Having said that, Gentiles believers must not be arrogant but learn from the mistakes of Israel and not to repeat them.
+Both Israel and the Gentiles are arrogant and disobedient at some point, if not for the extreme mercies of God, none can be saved.
 As Christians, do we accept people’s criticism with an open mind?
 Do we despise others thinking that we have all the right answers?
+Today’s devotion reminds us of the extreme mercies of God.

 Observation